Identification

 What is Google Caffeine?

-Google Caffeine was a change to the way Google updated its search index in order to return faster, more real-time results.
+Google Caffeine was a change to the way Google updated its search index to return faster, more real-time results.
 The development started in 2009 and was officially announced in June 2010.

 Before Caffeine, Google would update its search index in batches, meaning new content could take some time to appear in search results.